Ratko Rudić: Coaching career

 During his career Rudić coached five national teams: Yugoslavia (1984–1988), Italy (1990–2000), USA (2001–2004), Croatia (2005–2012), and Brazil (2013–2016).
 As a coach he works with much preparation, including control training, testing, tactics, and technique.
 He is one of the first coaches who had a multidisciplinary coaching staff, with specific emphasis on cooperation with psychologists.
 He especially works on the long-term programmes which leave behind long-term positive consequences in the national teams.

-Rudić is the most successful water polo coach in Olympic history.
+Rudić is considered by sports historians to be the most successful water polo coach in Olympic history.
 He led three different men's national teams to win four gold medals and one bronze medal at the Summer Olympics.
 He is one of a few sportspeople who won Olympic medals in water polo as players and head coaches.

 Yugoslavia

-Rudić started his coaching career as the coach of juniors in VK Partizan between 1980 and 1983, and between 1983 and 1984 of the Yugoslavian junior national team, which won silver medals at the World (1983) and European Championship (1983, 1984).
+Rudić started his coaching career as the coach of juniors in VK Partizan between 1980 and 1983, and between 1983 and 1984 coached the Yugoslavian junior national team, which won silver medals at the World (1983) and European Championship (1983, 1984).
 Several players like Dubravko Šimenc, Perica Bukić, and Igor Milanović formed the core in the following Yugoslavian golden period.
 He received the nickname Tiranin (Tyrant) because he demanded a considerable amount of work and discipline.

 He was the coach of the Yugoslavia men's national water polo team between 1984 and 1988, and won two consecutive gold medals at the 1984 and 1988 Summer Olympics; gold medal at the 1986 World Championship; two consecutive silver medals at the 1985 and 1987 European Water Polo Championship; and gold medal at the 1987 World Cup.